xvnpw/xvnpw.github.io/content/posts/external_authentication_bypass_in_ingress_nginx.md

 Root cause of the problem, is how nginx is handling `$request_uri` variable.
 It's documented very "frugal":

-{{< figure src="[https://user-images.githubusercontent.com/17719543/139592951-0fafc921-437e-4bb7-b0ee-199dd72b36c3.png]([https://user-images.githubusercontent.com/17719543/170878532-514c01cc-aa97-42b2-adba-f61a155d9863.png](https://user-images.githubusercontent.com/17719543/170879498-1cca915f-9c5f-45f3-a6fc-fdfc97ff22a2.png))" class="image-center" >}}
+{{< figure src="https://user-images.githubusercontent.com/17719543/170879498-1cca915f-9c5f-45f3-a6fc-fdfc97ff22a2.png" class="image-center" >}}

-For me it's not enought.
+For me it's not enough.
 There should be brought documentation of risks associated with consuming not normalized paths.
 After pointing it out to nginx team, I got response that it's obvious that `$request_uri` is not normalized and developers should take care of their projects 😕.
 This would be perfect world, but we are not living in such.
 Just compare it with documentation in [envoy](https://www.envoyproxy.io):

 * [rejecting-client-requests-with-escaped-slashes](https://www.getambassador.io/docs/edge-stack/latest/topics/running/ambassador/#rejecting-client-requests-with-escaped-slashes) - although it's not directly for Emissary.
 It's describing well envoy concerts for escaped slashes
 * [GHSA-xcx5-93pw-jw2w](https://github.com/envoyproxy/envoy/security/advisories/GHSA-xcx5-93pw-jw2w) (CVE-2019–9901) - description of risks associated with normalizing paths in envoy